Renfrew Town Hall and Museum is an architectural gem. It’s a highlight of the the Renfrew skyline with its Disney-esque tower.

 The museum is based on the elements of Earth, Fire, Air and Water.

-This section looks at life in Renfrew over the centuries.
+Looks at life in Renfrew over the centuries.
 Renfrew is known as the Cradle of The Stewarts because of its important historic royal connections.
 Images over the last 150 years including shops, houses and street scenes show how the town has changed over time.

-This part of the museum focuses on the heavy industries in the area, such as boiler making at Babcocks – at one time, the largest boiler making factory in the world.
+Focuses on the heavy industries in the area, such as boiler making at Babcocks – at one time, the largest boiler making factory in the world.

-This section shows the importance of Renfrew Airport both locally and in aviation history.
+Shows the importance of Renfrew Airport both locally and in aviation history.
 Visitors can see a real Merlin engine from a Spitfire fighter built at Hillington.

 The town’s position on the River Clyde made Renfrew an important ship building centre producing ships which were exported all over the world.